Python strftime() Function

 time.strftime(format[, t])

-The format argument is the same as in above case i.e. you may use date formatting directives for returning a date in a specified format.
+The format argument is the same as in the above case i.e. you may use date formatting directives for returning a date in a specified format.

 The time.strftime function converts a tuple or struct_time to a string as specified by the format argument.
 The tuple or struct_time represents a time as returned by localtime() or gmtime() functions.